eli-boninger/my-billboard-charts-v2/README.md

 ### Prerequisites

 This app relies on the configuration of several cloud tools.
 In order to properly run this locally, you'll need a firebase app setup as well as a spotify developer account with an application created and an API key.
+You'll also need postgres running locally with a new database create for this application.

 ### Run client